-- Early relative search and permanency assessment.
-A thorough identification of extended family members is completed with the parents and other sources.
-Relatives are assessed for their appropriateness to provide a temporary and a permanent home to the child.
-Interstate referrals are initiated as quickly as possible. - Service plan content.
-The service plan indicates what the permanency planning goal is for the child and the concurrent goal.
-The plan delineates the objectives and services for both plans.
-Strength and weakness information from the Permanency Planning Indicator can be incorporated into the plan. - Match foster and adoptive families with children from families with a poor prognosis for reunification.
+- Match foster and adoptive families with children from families with a poor prognosis for reunification.
 All families approved as foster parents in the state of Virginia meet the requirements to be both foster and adoptive families.
 When a child with a poor prognosis for return home does not have a potential placement with a relative as the concurrent plan, the child is placed with a family who can be available to meet the child's needs for as long as necessary either through adoption or foster care.
 There may be a planned placement from a temporary foster home into a foster and adoptive family.
 Ideally, children have only one placement while in foster care.
 It is essential that relatives be considered early on in the process and approved as foster parents allowing a child in foster care to be placed with them upon entering foster care.
-Section 6.9 outlines procedures for placing children in emergency approved foster homes.

-Explore voluntary relinquishment.
+Section 1.5 of Local Department Foster and Adoptive Home Approval Guidance Manual outlines procedures for using waivers to approve kinship foster homes for immediate placement of children in foster care. - Explore voluntary relinquishment.
 Parents need to understand all of their options in regard to permanency planning, including making a voluntary plan for adoption of their child, if they are going to be truly empowered to choose the future that is best for their child and themselves.
 This option is discussed when the choices of permanency planning goals are introduced to the parents.